ManageIQ/guides/architecture/source_code_layout.md

       model to make it easy to find the specs.
 For example, the ExtManagementSystem model, which lives in models/ext_management_system.rb
       would have its specs in spec/models/ext_management_system_spec.rb
-  * spec/automation
-    * Specs that verify the internal ManageIQ domain for Automate.
-These specs work differently in that test import the ManageIQ domain in a before(:all) once before executing the specs.
-Be careful they are not run in parallel with other tests outside of this directory.
   * spec/factories
     * [FactoryGirl](https://github.com/thoughtbot/factory_girl) factories for
       the test suite.